United States Virgin Islands: Tourism

 Tourism, trade, and other service-oriented industries are the primary economic activities, accounting for nearly 60% of the GDP.
 Approximately 2.5 million tourists per year visit, most arriving on cruise ships.
 Such visitors do not spend large amounts of money ($146.70 each on average) but as a group, they contributed $339.8 million to the economy in 2012.
 Euromonitor indicates that over 50% of the workforce is employed in some tourism-related work.

 Additionally, the islands frequently are a starting point for private yacht charters to the neighboring British Virgin Islands.

 Other sectors

 The manufacturing sector consists of mainly rum distilling.
 The agricultural sector is small, with most food being imported.
-International business and financial services are a small but growing component of the economy.
+International business and services in the financial sector are a small but growing component of the economy.
 Most energy is also generated from imported oil, leading to electricity costs four to five times higher than the U.S. mainland.
 The Virgin Islands were the highest oil consumers per capita in the world in 2007.
 The Virgin Islands Water and Power Authority also uses imported energy to operate its desalination facilities to provide fresh water.